vriesmarcel/FeatureToggles/readme.md

+# Prerequisites

+To complete the exercises you need to have
+* Your own Visual Studio Team Services Account
+* Your own Azure Subscription

 # Exercise 0: Getting started
-Create a new Team Project in a VSTS subscription.
+Create a new Team Project in your VSTS subscription.
 Give it any name you like and create a Git repository that can contain the code we will use in our Exercises.

 Clone the repository that can be found here:
 * https://github.com/vriesmarcel/FeatureToggles.git